Chaga people: Blacksmithing

 Their craftsmanship is notable for its sophistication despite using simple tools.
 For example, a typical spear involves extensive resources, including numerous rings of iron.
 The blacksmithing process requires heating metal in charcoal fires, gradually forging and carbonizing it to create a steel-like quality.
 Instead of anvils, they use ironstone and manipulate hot metal with long-handled pincers.

-Fire is maintained through traditional bellows operated by a craftsman, and charcoal is treated as a valuable resource, prepared through a careful burning process of trees.
-This meticulous approach highlights the skill and resourcefulness of Chagga blacksmiths in producing durable and culturally significant metalwork.
+They maintain the fire with craftsman-operated traditional bellows.

 The Pare, Taveta, and Taita peoples had been the chief suppliers of iron to the Chagga blacksmiths.
 The demand for iron increased from the beginning of the nineteenth century because of military rivalries among the Chagga rulers.
 It is likely that there was a connection between this rivalry and the development of long-distance trade from the coast to the interior of the Pangani River basin, suggesting the Chagga's contacts with the coast may have dated to about the end of the eighteenth century.